Storidge/cio-user-guide/getting_started/docker_stack_volumes.md

-# Using volumes with Docker Stack
+# Volumes with Docker Compose

-Volumes are useful for distributed applications launched as a docker stack.
+Volumes are useful for distributed applications launched as a docker compose or stack file.

-The following example demonstrates how to create a docker compose file to launch a stack made up of a wordpress service with a mysql database dependency.
+The following example demonstrates how to create a docker compose (stack) file to launch a wordpress service with a mysql database dependency.

 First create the docker compose file `wordpress-mysql.yml`:
 ```